 Yale University found that meditation is very helpful in quieting a busy mind- I call this the hamster wheel brain- no fun for those who deal with this.
 Overactive minds can cause individuals to be less happy and struggle with constantly worrying about the past and future.
 Meditation allows one to utilize techniques to turn off the worry and find peace.

-How about reducing pain, anxiety and depression?
+How about meditation reducing pain, anxiety and depression?

 Johns Hopkins found that meditation can rival medications when it comes to managing these symptoms.
 In fact, it was point for point AS EFFECTIVE as medications for depression.
 Harvard’s recent study found this happens because meditation shrinks the cells in the amygdala- the part of the brain responsible for feelings of fear, anxiety, and stress.
 This in turn changes one’s subjective perception and feelings when in stressful or fearful situations and allows for less triggering.

-How about struggles with addiction?
+How about struggles with addiction in your life?

 The National Institute of Health found that those in a smoking cessation program who practiced meditation had significantly higher rates of success- both short and long term.
 It helped people manage cravings by retraining their brain to have a craving without giving in to it.